oracle/python-oracledb/doc/src/api_manual/pipeline.rst

 .. note::

-    True pipelining is only available when connected to Oracle Database 23ai.
+    True pipelining is only available when connected to Oracle Database version 23, or later.

 .. versionadded:: 2.4.0